 When plants face stress, they produce harmful oxygen molecules.
 Antioxidants help protect cells by reducing damage caused by free radicals.
 A strong antioxidant system is important to prevent membrane damage and oxidative stress.
 Arora, A. et al.,2002 The effectiveness of antioxidant defense varies among different stress conditions and their frequency, and even among plant species and genotypes.
 Hasanuzzaman, M et al.,2020.
 Because it postpones programmed cell death, an antioxidant defense mechanism is essential for plants in stressed conditions.
 When plants lack enough antioxidant enzymes to neutralize excessive ROS, cellular organelles are unable to function effectively, leading to lipid per oxidation, oxidation-induced protein damage, DNA and nucleic acid degradation, and several enzyme inhibitions.
 Dumanović, J et al.,2021

 Figure:- 3 Work of Defense system in the Plant Dovelopment

 DNA Repair Mechanisms and Photo protective Pathways

 Plants withstand UV-B radiation by a mix of exposure avoidance, defensive responses, and DNA repair mechanisms.
 Reducing exposure to excessive light is one of the best methods of managing light stress.
 In order to prevent photo system II (PSII) from being harmed by light, chloroplasts can relocate themselves inside plant cells to restrict the absorption of intense light.
-(Wada et al. 2003)The proper transmission of genetic information from a parent cell to its daughter cells is essential to an organism's survival.
+(Wada et al. 2003).
+The proper transmission of genetic information from a parent cell to its daughter cells is essential to an organism's survival.
 Chromosome placement during cell division and extremely exact DNA replication are necessary for this precise inheritance.
 Furthermore, cells must be able to withstand environmental and naturally occurring DNA damage while minimizing the amount of inherited mutations(B.-B et al., 2000).

 Base excision repair (BER).

 The base excision repair (BER) mechanism protects cells from DNA damage induced by normal cellular activities such as reactive oxygen compounds and metabolic by-products.
 Additionally, it fixes comparable DNA damage caused by alkylating chemicals and ionizing radiation.